Is it Web site or website?

 Just as you would not write ‘buildingsite’ or ‘constructionsite’, some suggested showing the derivation of this phrase by retaining it as two words, coming from ‘a World Wide Web site’.

-However, now, as language (and particularly that from the world of IT) evolves so quickly, mostly, we see: website
+However, now, as language (and particularly that from the world of IT) evolves so quickly, we mostly see people using: website

 Incidentally, in any other context, the word ‘worldwide’ should always be one word, with no hyphen, just like ‘nationwide’.